Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “Most of the soldiers staffing the Alpine reserves are young men south of the Padus,” says Milky.
 “None are colonial except by service,”

 “Let’s be honest,” Mud Face says, folding his arms.
-“We’re loyal because we’re local, and our legions throughout Gaul are loyal because Caesar ensures a steady paycheck,”
+“We’re loyal because we’re local, and our legions throughout Gaul are loyal because Caesar ensures a steady paycheck.”

 “Planus, you suggested that the Senate’s reason for disenfranchising the provincial communes is financial.
 I say it’s political.”
 His Roman bride slides onto the bench.
 “The only colonies losing their municipal charters are those established by Caesar.”